Backpack: External frame packs

 External frame packs were designed to carry heavy loads above 20 kg, giving the wearer more support and protection and better weight distribution than a simple, frameless strapped bag.
 Wooden pack frames were used for centuries around the world. Ötzi the Iceman may have used one in Copper Age Alpine Italy, though some archaeologists believe the frame found with the body was part of a snowshoe.
 Such packs are common in military and mountaineering applications; metal versions first appeared in the late-19th century.

 The first external frame rucksack to receive a patent was made by Henry Clay Merriam, a U.S. Army officer during the late 19th century.
 Introduced in 1887, Merriam's innovative pack was made with drab duck canvas, which was attached to a light steel frame.
 In addition to two shoulder straps, the pack featured several leather straps that allowed the infantryman to attach his bedroll and canteen to the frame, instead of having them rest on his chest and hips.
-The most important feature, however, were the two hardwood rods that extended from the sides of the pack to leather pockets on a half-belt, which rested across the lower back and hips.
+The most important feature, however, was the two hardwood rods that extended from the sides of the pack to leather pockets on a half-belt, which rested across the lower back and hips.
 This system allowed the pack to elevate off the back and shoulders, and thus transfer the weight of the load onto the hips.
 Though he tried in vain to sell his invention to the U.S. Army, he was only able to sell a few thousand packs to the New York National Guard, and the French and Austrian Armies.

 Backpack design took another major leap forward with the introduction of the first aluminum external-frame backpack by Jack Abert, an avid hiker from Phoenix, Arizona.
-As a Boy Scout camp counselor, Abert saw first-hand how inadequate the backpacks scouts were using at that time, and set out to design a more comfortable pack.
+As a Boy Scout camp counselor, Abert saw firsthand how inadequate the backpacks scouts were using at that time, and set out to design a more comfortable pack.
 In 1947, he designed a contoured aluminum frame that was both strong and light, and shifted much of the weight off the shoulders and onto the hips.
 By 1950, his invention had received official approval from the National Council of the Boy Scouts of America, and by 1967, he had become the largest manufacturer of backpacking frames in the world.